zBabar/Unconditional_Models/README.md

 # chexpert_labeler_operations
 All the operations we performed using the labels (annotated using chexpert labeler).

 - Here you have to use 'Baseline3_extraction_SAT.ipynb' to extract a baseline 3 report.
+This will also output the BLEU scores with respect to new baseline3.
 - Source files (which is chexpert based labels, computed using chexpert labels, against a training data) should be stored in the data folder.
+Moreover, a file with cleaned test report should also be stored in data folder to compute bleu scores.

 - 'chexpert_labeler_baseline' can be used to compute all the clinical validation measures between candidate reports and reference reports with respect to chexpert based labels.